ewgewgewg/algo-site/content/posts/js-language.md

 {{< /code >}}

 Because JavaScript tries to change types when appropriate, adding a string to a number, or adding two strings, joins characters as a string. `String` and `Number` also can take a argument each and transform them as appropriate.
+You can also test if `Number.isInteger`.

 {{< code language="javascript" expand="Show" collapse="Hide" isCollapsed="false" >}}